marwell56/automation/README.md

 git clone [ssh weblink]

 Now you should be on the master branch.
-If you want to make edits without changing this branch, checkout a new branch:
+If you want to make edits without changing this branch, checkout a new branch.
+The first two are ways to check what branches exist, both locally and remotely, followed by how to check out a new branch:

+git branch

+git branch -a

 git checkout -b [branch_name]